TianxiaoNYU/simspace/README.md

 Once installed, SimSpace will automatically use these tools when relevant R-based simulations are requested.

-## 📘 Tutorials

-To get started with SimSpace, we provide detailed tutorials covering both reference-based and reference-free simulation modes.

-- **Step-by-step tutorials** can be found in [`tutorials.md`](./tutorials.md)
-- **Executable notebook examples** are located in the [`examples/`](./examples/) directory

-These resources walk through how to configure and run simulations as well as visualize outputs.

 ## 📖 Documentation

 Full documentation for SimSpace is available at: